astropy/astropy-APEs/APE0.rst

 Making Decisions
 ^^^^^^^^^^^^^^^^
 To use its authority, the Coordination Committee must first attempt to reach a consensus.
-If a consensus cannot be reached the Committee votes.
+If a consensus cannot be reached, the Committee votes.
 Every Coordination Committee member must either vote or explicitly abstain.
 Members with a conflict of interest on a particular vote must abstain.
 The final decision regarding what constitutes a conflict of interest is determined by the